drawrowfly/airbnb-private-api/Readme.md

 #### Authorization By Phone
 ##### _authentication_by_phone
  - **This is the best way to authorize to the AirBnb.
-In that case chances of hitting to a checkpoint are drastically lower**
+In that case chances of hitting to the checkpoint are drastically lower**
  - **You only need to do it once**
  - Authorization by using **phone**
  - New device credentials will be generated